con-dog/context-aware-pattern-blocker/README.md

-# Context Aware Word & Phrase Blocker 🛡️
+# Context Aware Word & Phrase Blocker (Extension) 🛡️

 An intelligent Chrome extension that filters online content using powerful context-aware rules and AI.